aragon/aragon.js/docs/BACKGROUND_SCRIPTS.md

 This document outlines how to write background scripts for your app and why you might want to do so.

 Background scripts are parts of your app that are always run as soon as the Aragon Dapp is opened.

-This is hugely useful if you want to keep your app up to date every time a user opens your app, since you can build out your application state in the background.
+This is hugely useful if you want to keep your app up to date every time a user opens your app since you can build out your application state in the background.
 Furthermore, background scripts create a nice separation of concerns - your background script handles all of the state building and your app front-end is simply presentational.

 ## Setup